sghaskell/integrations/traefik/README.md

   extraDimensions:
     metric_source: traefik
 ```
-Also, metrics can be excluded adding the metric name to the `metricsToExclude` section of the Smart Agent configuration file.
+Also, metrics can be excluded by configuring the `metricsToExclude` section of the Smart Agent configuration file.

 ### USAGE